UniVE-SSV/SoftwareArchitecture/_docs/http/rest.md

 ![HTTP rest]({{ site.baseurl }}/images/http_rest_2.png)
 As we can notice, the response consists of a set of URLs.
 These URLs are pointers to resources.
 Since we are curious, let's see what happens if we try to access the first resource (that is, using the intuitions, the resource that models our GitHub profile).
 ![HTTP rest]({{ site.baseurl }}/images/http_rest_3.png)
 Oh, something is not working!
 We get an error 401 (Unauthorized).
 However, the call returns a body with some information about the error.
-To have a good API, the server should provide some useful information about the problem in order to help the client understand what happens and to direct him on how to behave.
+To have a good API, the server should provide some useful information about the problem to help the client understand what happens and to direct him on how to behave.
 401 means that we are not authorized.
 The documentation says that we can use a Bearer Access Token to have a grant.
 We can create one here: <a href="https://github.com/settings/tokens">https://github.com/settings/tokens</a> (select repo, user, project scope: scope defines what you can do and what not with this token).
 ![HTTP rest]({{ site.baseurl }}/images/http_rest_4.png)
 ![HTTP rest]({{ site.baseurl }}/images/http_rest_5.png)
 Now copy the Token, and paste it into a Header (Authorization: Bearer XXXXXXXXXXXX):